SidMad/automated-bug-detection/README.md

     * **bug: B in scope3, pair: (B, D), support: 4, confidence: 80.00%**
     * **bug: D in scope2, pair: (B, D), support: 4, confidence: 80.00%**

-* Finding and Explaining False Positives
-  * Given a bitcode file, you use LLVM opt to generate call graphs in plain text format, and then analyze the textual call graphs to generate function pairs and detect bugs.
-The opt tool is installed on CS Linux machines (mc*.cs.purdue.edu) If you want to work on your own computer, you need to use 64-bit LLVM 6.0 to avoid compatibility issues.
-  * A sample call graph in text format is shown as follows:

 * Inter-Procedural Analysis
 * Improving the Solutions